python/cpython/Doc/library/enum.rst

              instead of ``isinstance(str, unknown)``), and in those locations you will need to use ``str(StrEnum.member)``.

 .. note::

-   Using :class:`auto` with :class:`StrEnum` results in values of the member name, lower-cased.
+   Using :class:`auto` with :class:`StrEnum` results in the lower-cased member name as the value.

+.. versionadded:: 3.11

 .. versionadded:: 3.11